technofocus-pte/aoaidepth/Labguides/Use case 03-Developing Intelligent Chat Applications with Azure RAG/Usecase03.md

       +++azd env set AZURE_LOCATION {Location of existing resource group}+++

      ![](./media/image55.png)

+    [Alret] **Note**: Region should be in small letters and have no spaces.

-8. Assign the existing Azure AI Search service.
+9. Assign the existing Azure AI Search service.
 Run the following command in the Terminal

       +++azd env set AZURE_SEARCH_SERVICE {Name of existing Azure AI Search service}+++